 Birds and Forts route

 The Wormer- and Jisperveld are among the richest meadow bird areas in Europe.
 Especially the Schaalsmeerpolder is known for the large number of black-tailed godwits, curlews and oystercatchers that breed here.
 The 44km cycling route also passes a number of forts.
+The route.

 Fort Spijkerboor is the largest and most modern fort of the Defence Line of Amsterdam: the defence structure surrounding the capital.
 Flooding of the land (inundation) was used as the main weapon to stop the enemy.
 A ring of forts behind the inundationzone would prevent enemy troops from gettin to higher ground.

 The junction of canals and dykes near Spijkerboor was clearly a weak spot in the defence line.
 Hence, an extra strong and large fort was built with two floors and an armored rotary dome with guns.
 If you want to know what the fort looks like on the inside and how it was used during times of war and peace, you can try one of the special excursions.
-Visit the website for more information about the activities.
+Visit the website of Natuurmonumenten for more information about the activities.

 Fort aan de Jisperweg / Fort aan de Middenweg